What To Expect On The Chester Lake Snowshoe Trail

 As previously mentioned, this is a VERY popular trail and gets hard-packed.
 A decent pair of ice grippers might be sufficient, particularly if it hasn’t snowed for a while.
 Ice grippers are very easy to put on and come with a carrying case so you can pack them away and not worry about the spikes puncturing your pack.
 My youngest son prefers these over snowshoes on hard-packed trails but always wants to switch with me when he wants to play in the deep snow.

-Families with older children with advanced snowshoe experience.
-These are children are capable of getting up and down the trail on their own.
+Snowshoeing at Chester Lake is ideal for families with older children with advanced snowshoe experience.
+These children are capable of getting up and down the trail on their own.

 Adults with some snowshoe experience who want to try a longer distance with some elevation.